ome/omero-build/COUPLING.md

 same is true for all dependencies.
 Where possible, a component should refer to exactly **one** dependency in this chain to prevent confusion.

-The openmicroscopy build which is not yet written in gradle specifies its version in **etc/omero.properties**.
+The openmicroscopy build which is not yet written in Gradle specifies its version in **etc/omero.properties**.
 Also, unlike all the other versions, a synthetic version gets generated for the OMERO.server.zip.
 The top level `openmicroscopy` build generates a version from `git describe` so that you can